Batua proud first informal settlement to showcase RISE water and sanitation upgrades

 A traditional dance from a group of young boys lifted the mood even higher, bringing a youthful spirit to the formalities.

 And finally, a cut ribbon, claps and cheering, and Batua was officially opened as the very first neighbourhood to be upgraded with RISE’s sustainable water and sanitation infrastructure.

-Leading guests on a tour of the infrastructure, Dr Ihsan Latief from RISE pointed out septic tanks and wetlands, whose presence had once only been coloured cones marking their future location.
+Leading guests on a tour of the infrastructure, RISE Makassar Build Team Leader Dr Ihsan Latief pointed out septic tanks and wetlands.

 ‘What you see here today is the direct result of men, women, youth and children from Batua having come together to design the infrastructure alongside RISE researchers,’ Dr Ihsan explained.
 ‘So, we are very excited for the community to finally see all the planning become a reality’.

 Dr Ihsan Latief leads guests on a tour of the water-sensitive technologies.